 Ghastly grim and ancient Raven

 Tell me what thy lordly name is on the Night’s Plutonian shore!”

 Quoth the Raven “Nevermore.”

 ~ The Raven, Edgar Allan Poe, 1845

 Published this day in 1845, Edgar Allan Poe's poem "The Raven" brought this bird even further forward into the gothic consciousness with its pitiless and ominous message.
 Incorporated into the myths and folklore of many cultures for their cunning and intelligence, ravens have been both revered and feared as harbingers of ill fortune or as symbols of prophecy or insight.
 A number of Scottish place names contain the words ‘an Fhithich or ‘nam Fitheach’, meaning ‘of the ravens’.
-Celtic goddesses of warfare often took the form of ravens during battles.
-And the Viking god, Odin, had two ravens, Hugin (thought) and Munin (memory), which flew around the world every day and reported back to Odin every night.
-European cultures, in contrast, saw ravens as the sinister personification of evil spirits or the devil.
+In Celtic Mythology, ravens figure prominently.
+Both Irish and Scots Bean Sidhes (Banshees) were said to take the form of ravens.
+Their calls from over the roof of a dwelling was considered to be an omen of death for the occupants!
+The Viking god, Odin, in contrast, had two less sinister ravens, Hugin (thought) and Munin (memory), which flew around the world every day and reported back to Odin every night.
+European cultures, in many instances saw ravens as a personification of evil spirits or the devil.
 As a result perhaps, a group of ravens is unkindly called an "unkindness."
 For all of their dark associations, ravens are one of the most intelligent animals, and have been observed playing by sliding down roofs, playing "keep away" with other animals, and making toys out of sticks, pinecones, and rocks!
 They also can imitate human speech, use a variety of "hand" signals with their beak, and roam around in teenage gangs! ✍️

 "Once upon a midnight dreary, while I pondered, weak and weary,